George Washington Bridge & NYC Congestion Pricing: What You Need to Know (2026)

 The State of New Jersey filed legal challenges in federal court seeking to block the program or require a larger credit for drivers who cross Port Authority facilities.
 Governor Murphy and the NJ Legislature argued that the environmental review process was inadequate and that the program disproportionately impacts New Jersey residents who have no alternative to driving into Manhattan.

-As of early 2026, these legal challenges are ongoing.
-The program continues to operate while litigation proceeds.
-New Jersey has also pushed for administrative changes, including higher credits for Port Authority crossings and exemptions for certain categories of commuters.
-The outcome of these efforts could change the GWB credit amount or other program parameters.
+As of June 2026, litigation continues: in March 2026 a federal judge ruled the USDOT's attempt to terminate the program unlawful, and the federal government has appealed.
+New Jersey has also pushed for administrative changes, including a crossing credit for Port Authority crossings such as the GWB (which currently earn none) and exemptions for certain categories of commuters.
+The outcome of these efforts could introduce a GWB credit or change other program parameters.

 How to Minimize Your Combined Toll Costs